Long-term and sustainable milk options are far more than many preppers realize.

 #2.
 Dehydrated Milk

-You can also purchase condensed milk and evaporated milk in cans, and mix with the appropriate amount of water as directed to make milk for baking and cooking.
+You can also purchase condensed milk and evaporated milk in cans and mix them with the appropriate amount of water as directed to make milk for baking and cooking.
 Canned milk also has about a 2-year shelf life.

 #4.
 Almond Milk